 Practice & Background

-Ms. Verrecchio’s recent engagements include representing:
+Ms. Verrecchio’s recent engagements include:

 Awards & Accolades

-- named “Rising Star” in the field of intellectual property litigation by Philadelphia magazine in 2008, 2010, 2011 and 2012.
+- named a “Rising Star” in the field of IP litigation by Philadelphia magazine in 2008, 2010, 2011 and 2012.

-CAFC Litigation Review, Philadelphia Intellectual Property Law Association’s 26th Annual Review of the Intellectual Property Decisions of the U.S. Court of Appeals for the Federal Circuit, May 2011.
+- CAFC Litigation Review, Philadelphia Intellectual Property Law Association’s 26th Annual Review of the Intellectual Property Decisions of the U.S. Court of Appeals for the Federal Circuit, May 2011.